In a quiet valley in Jerusalem lies a village frozen in time.

 Meanwhile, the coalition contacted the New York-based World Monument Fund and Lifta was placed on the World Monument Watch list in 2018.

 “The new survey [by the Israeli Land Authority] confirmed that Lifta merits preservation rather than redevelopment,” Mr Raffoul said.

-However, last month, the Israeli Land Authority announced it would welcome bids on tenders to develop Lifta on July 4.
+However, in June 2021, the Israeli Land Authority announced it would welcome bids on tenders to develop Lifta on July 4.

 “As an architect promoting cultural sites, I would defend and protect Lifta even if it had been a Jewish village,” said Mr Raffoul.

 In August 2022, according to The Times of Israel, the Jerusalem Municipality and Israel Lands Authority agreed to "rethink" plans to turn Lifta into a boutique hotel, providing relief to activists seeking to preserve the site - for now.